debojyoti31/EasyFlix/README.md

 # EasyFlix
-This website provides information and streaming options for movies and TV shows.
+This website provides streaming options for movies and TV shows.

 ## Source Code